chinamike65/hugo-tuolesi/content/book3/book3en.md

 The next night, he hid in the box ahead of time.
 When the box flew, Cha Man noticed that there was something wrong with the box, it seemed to be heavy.

-The box flew somewhere, and there were many Chamans here, and everyone made offerings from the corpses in the tombs.
+The box flew somewhere, and there were many Chamans there, and everyone made offerings from the corpses in the tombs.

 After she was done, the female Chaman sat on the big box and flew home again.
 On the way back, she knew that her son was hiding in the box.
-With a blow on his head, her son turned into a dog.
+With a blow on his head, she turned her son  into a dog.

-After her son turned into a dog, he was in great pain and ran around, hoping someone would save him.
+After she had turned her son was into a dog, he was in great pain and ran around, hoping someone would save him.

 Once, he ran in front of Master Langri Tangba.
-The master had supernatural powers, saw it, and said to him: "Tomorrow, a group of people will go to see the translator Geruo.
+The master had supernatural powers, and saw it, and said to him: "Tomorrow, a group of people will go to see the translator Geruo.
 You can follow them, and the translator Geruo can save you."

-The next day he followed, and when he arrived at Interpreter Gérault, Translator Gérault knew about the child's situation, prepared Doma, removed his spell, and turned back into a human.
+The next day he followed, and when he arrived at Interpreter Geruo, Translator Geruo knew about the child's situation, prepared torma, removed his spell, and turned him back into a human.

 263